openvinotoolkit/anomalib/CONTRIBUTING.md

    pre-commit install
    ```

 Pre-commit hooks help ensure code quality and consistency.
-To manually run pre-commit checks:
+After each commit,
+`pre-commit` will automatically run the configured checks for the changed file.
+If you would like to manually run the checks for all files, use:

 ```bash
 pre-commit run --all-files
 ```

-To bypass pre-commit hooks temporarily (e.g., for a work-in-progress commit), use:
+To bypass pre-commit hooks temporarily (e.g., for a work-in-progress commit),
+use:

 ```bash
 git commit -m 'WIP commit' --no-verify